 The organization and its delegates are representing Jackson State University at all times.
+Any student traveling on University business must be in good standing, meaning the student must not have an outstanding case or outstanding sanctions with the Dean of Students Office.
 Delegates should uphold the highest moral and ethical practices, as well as dress appropriately at all times during the trip.
 Additionally, the organization and/or its delegates will be held accountable for any damages done to property, personal or real, from point of trip origin to point of trip return.
 All student organizations should also note the following:

-- 1. Illegal drugs/controlled substances shall not be possessed, transported or consumed by any delegate at any time. - 2.
-Alcohol shall not be possessed, transported or consumed in any vehicle used to transport delegates. - 3.
-Alcohol beverages shall not be possessed, transported or consumed at any scheduled activity or function.
+- 1. Illegal drugs/controlled substances shall not be possessed, transported, or consumed by any delegate at any time. - 2.
+Alcohol shall not be possessed, transported, or consumed in any vehicle used to transport delegates. - 3.
+Alcohol beverages shall not be possessed, transported, or consumed at any scheduled activity or function. - 4.
+Theft is prohibited from any location throughout the travel experience.
+This includes, but is not limited to hotel, convention center, etc.

-STUDENT RIDING IN AUTOMOBILES
+STUDENTS RIDING IN AUTOMOBILES